 Mac OS Essentials

-This is an intro to Mac OS class.
+This is an introductory class to the Mac OS operating system.
 We'll be covering elements of the user interface (dock, menu, menulets, notification center, gestures, spotlight, and Finder windows), making adjustments to your system (System Preferences), and a bit of the file system (or how to find your stuff).
 Download class handout.
 Download class slides.

 Using "Clicker" Technology

 Engage your audience with interactive "clicker" technology.
 This program and the associated devices, allow you to gather "real-time" responses to your questions.
 Everyone participates and interest goes up.
 Use it for humor or use it anonymously, to get reactions to controversial subjects.
 You must know PowerPoint to use this technology.
 Participation in this class is required before you may check out "clickers" from the Media Services/ Help Desk.
 Download class handout.

 In this two-part class, you will learn how to protect yourself, your computer, and your data from prying eyes, cyber crooks, and malware.
-Topics covered in the first part of this two-part class include: phishing scams, software updates, remediation tools, encryption, password management, two-factor authentication, Wi-Fi security, and identity theft.
-The class is designed to be relevant to people of all technological skill levels regardless of what kind of computer you use at home.
+Topics covered in the first part of this two-part class include: phishing scams, software updates, data backups, USB security, ransomware, and remediation tools.
+The class is designed to be relevant to people of all technological skill levels regardless of what kind of computer you use.
 Online safety begins with awareness.
 Come learn what you need to know today.
+Download class handout.